-How to outline a novel with a quest structure: The hero’s journey
+How to outline a book with a quest: The Hero’s Journey

 In the first section, the protagonist receives a call to action and refuses it.
-The protagonist then encounters a mentor or supernatural aid and crosses the threshold into a different world and the second section.
+The protagonist then encounters a mentor or supernatural aid and crosses the threshold into a different world.

-In the final section, the protagonist must return to the ordinary world and may be pursued there but triumphs in the end.
+In the final act, the protagonist must return to the ordinary world.
+Typically (in a quest narrative, at least), the protagonist triumphs in the end.

-One of the most famous pop culture examples that has been mapped onto the hero’s journey is the movie Star Wars.
-Just as George Lucas did for that film, writers can use some or all of the elements of the hero’s journey to work out a plot outline at varying levels of detail.
+One of the most famous pop culture examples of a story whose structure mirrors the Hero’s Journey is the movie Star Wars.
+Just as George Lucas did for that film, you can use some or all of the elements of the Hero’s Journey in your own plot outline.

 Draft zero, or the pantser’s compromise

-Some writers simply do not want to or are unable to outline.
-However, even for the writers who prefer to write by the seat of their pants, there is a kind of plot outline they may find useful.
+Some writers simply do not want to outline.
+However, even if you prefer to write by the seat of your pants, there is a kind of plot outline you may find useful.

-Some pantsers find that they are able to trick themselves into creating a kind of outline by writing what they call a zero draft or discovery draft.
-This is too unstructured to be even a first draft, but it is far more extensive and detailed than the above outlines.
+This draft is too unstructured to be even a first draft, but it is far more extensive and detailed than the above outlines.
 In fact, it can run to 100 or 200 pages.
-However, it is ideally written quickly, and it is permissible to skip entire swathes of the actual story with notes giving only the roughest idea of what should occur such as “something happens here” or “somehow they get out of the building.”
+However, it is ideally written quickly, and it is permissible to skip entire swathes of the actual story and leave notes in their place.
+The point in this type of outlining is to give only the roughest idea of what should occur, when.

-The discovery draft can be a boon to writers who have struggled with outlines but find that they get bogged down while trying to write a novel without the safety net of that very outline.
+The discovery draft is a boon if you’ve struggled with outlines but find you get bogged down while trying to write a novel without the safety net of one.